rust-lang/async-book/src/01_getting_started/03_state_of_async_rust.md

   and language support.

-In short, async Rust is more difficult to use and can result in a higher maintenance burden than regular Rust, but gives you best-in-class performance in return.
+In short, async Rust is more difficult to use and can result in a higher maintenance burden than synchronous Rust, but gives you best-in-class performance in return.
 All areas of async Rust are constantly improving, so the impact of these issues will wear off over time.